rmrk-team/evm-sample-contracts/contracts/Nesting/README.md

 The constraints of `mintNesting` are similar to the ones set out for `mint` function.

-#### `burn`

-Can only be called by a direct owner or a parent NFT's smart contract or a caller that was given the allowance and is used to burn the NFT.

 #### `transfer`

 Can only be called by a direct owner or a parent NFT's smart contract or a caller that was given the allowance and is